seatable/seatable-scripts/manual/plugins/common.md

 Arguments

-* rows: Need to get the row data of the color attribute
+* rows: the rows of the color attribute
 * view: view object
 * table: table object